Yelfive/md-notes/Architecture/Micro Service/Dictionary.md

 ## IPC

 Inter-Process Communication.
-It describes how micro services talk to each other
+It describes how micro services talk to each other.

+- binary
+- text: JSON XML

 #### synchronous